questtag/woocommerce-shipday-plugin/shipday-for-woocommerce/trunk/readme.txt

 Tags: delivery tracking, route-planning, delivery management, delivery dispatch, same day delivery, local pickup, local delivery, delivery tracking,  driver app
 Requires at least: 3.5
 Tested up to: 5.8
+WC requires at least: 3.0
+WC tested up to: 5.5.2
 Stable tag: 0.4.2
 License: GPLv2 or later

 == Description ==

-Use the Shipday Integration for WooCommerce plugin to create connection with Shipday(https://www.shipday.com/).
+Use the Shipday Integration for WooCommerce plugin to create connection with [Shipday](https://www.shipday.com/).

 So that, when a customer places any delivery order on your WooCommerce website, the order will be automatically imported to Shipday for dispatch and delivery tracking.